DS 7 Crossback SUV - MPG, running costs & CO2

 Economical diesel and petrol engines should make the DS 7 Crossback an affordable choice

-The DS 7 is a luxury SUV, but its underpinnings and diesel engines have all been honed to serve up excellent fuel economy and low emissions.
+The DS 7 is a luxury SUV, but its underpinnings and engines have all been honed to serve up excellent fuel economy and low emissions.
 On the whole, they do this successfully, but the plug-in hybrid version will be particularly desirable for company-car drivers.

 DS 7 Crossback MPG & CO2